leesean5150/ml_pipeline/README.md

     - On top of the things mentioned above from the decision tree, it also introduces a random element to the dataset that is fed to each tree.
 This leads to less overfitting in the model.
 ## Evaluation of Models
 There are three methods of evaluation used for this task:
 - Accuracy: arguably the most important metric out of all three, because it talks about how well the model can predict whether or not the call is a scam based on the given parameters.
 A higher accuracy means that the model is able to better predict scam calls which directly solves the problem statement of identifying scam calls.
+However, this metric cannot be the only metric used to evaluate the model.
+Since majority of the data entries are non-scam calls, we want to avoid the model just guessing that every call is not a scam call to get a high accuracy.
-- Precision: although important, it is not what makes or break this model, because it just measures the ratio of true positives / actual positives.
-This is an important consideration however, since we do not want to be classifying non-scam calls as scam calls since it might put the user or caller through unnecessary inconvenience in a real world setting, since the situation is still reversible.
+- Precision: although important, it is not what makes or break this model, because it just measures the ratio of true positives / total positives.
+This is an important consideration however, since we do not want to be classifying non-scam calls as scam calls since it might put the user or caller through unnecessary inconvenience in a real world setting.
 - Confusion Matrix: arguably also one of the more important metrics, but more specifically, the measure of false negatives and actual negatives.
 In the real world setting, the repurcussions of a false negative is very high, since the model is classifying a scam call as a non-scam call, which could result in the user being scammed, which is likely to be irreversible.
+To average out fluctuations in each run of the model, the average of a set number of runs is returned each time so that the results are more consistent.
 ### Decision Tree
+- Running the default configurations, these are the initial results, Accuracy: 79.05%, Precision 71.61%, ratio of incorrectly classified scam calls: 28.36%.
+- After optimising, the optimal configuration is , with the results Accuracy: %, Precision %, ratio of incorrectly classified scam calls: %.
 ### Gradient Boosting
 ### Random Forest